-- In Global Equity, SCERS added two new global equity mandates to a newly formed Global/ Unconstrained segment of the asset class during the fiscal year.
-SCERS also reallocated a fund from the former Growth Absolute Return portfolio to the new Global/Unconstrained segment of the Global Equity asset class. - In Fixed Income, SCERS added two new core plus fixed income mandates that take an active approach to duration management.
-SCERS also fully redeemed from a global fixed income fund; the Global Fixed Income allocation was eliminated from the strategic asset allocation. - In Absolute Return, SCERS eliminated the growth-oriented strategies from the portfolio, with going forward exposure solely focused on diversifying strategies that have low to negative correlation to equities.
-As part of the implementation, SCERS redeemed from two funds, and transferred two funds to different parts of the SCERS portfolio during the fiscal year. - In Private Equity, SCERS made twelve direct private equity fund commitments during the fiscal year.

-- In Private Credit, SCERS made two direct private credit fund commitments during the fiscal year. - In Real Assets, SCERS made three direct real assets fund commitments during the fiscal year. - In Real Estate, SCERS made four direct real estate fund commitments during the fiscal year.
+- In Global Equity, SCERS terminated an emerging markets equity manager, and added two new emerging markets equity managers during the fiscal year.
+SCERS also terminated an international developed small cap equity manager and hired a replacement international developed small cap equity manager.
+In addition, SCERS fully redeemed from a fund from the Global/Unconstrained segment of the Global Equity asset class. - In Absolute Return, SCERS redeemed from three funds and made one new fund investment during the fiscal year. - In Private Equity, SCERS made five new direct private equity fund commitments, and committed capital to a separate account co-investments portfolio during the fiscal year.
+SCERS also sold three fund-offunds partnerships in the secondary market during the fiscal year. - In Private Credit, SCERS made two new direct private credit fund commitments and added additional capital to an existing private credit fund during the fiscal year. - In Real Assets, SCERS made two new direct real assets fund commitments and added additional capital to two existing real assets funds during the fiscal year. - In Real Estate, SCERS made one new direct real estate fund commitment during the fiscal year.

-With the downturn in public market valuations, private market valuations have become inflated, and several of SCERS private market asset classes are at or above targets.
+With the downturn in public market valuations during 2022, private market valuations became inflated, and several of SCERS' private market asset classes are at or above targets.
 However, SCERS was still active making new commitments during the year, though at the lower end of budget ranges, due to the longer investment period for private market commitments, the importance of maintaining vintage year diversification, and the objective of investing with top tier investment managers.
 Within the private markets, SCERS consistently allocates to new funds annually in order to account for existing funds that sell investments and distribute capital back to SCERS, while newer funds draw down capital and make new investments.

 SCERS' custodial bank is State Street Bank and Trust (State Street).
-In addition to asset custody services, State Street provides securities lending services to SCERS and, through State Street Global Advisors and State Street Global Markets, administers a portfolio overlay program and a brokerage commission recapture program, respectively.
+In addition to asset custody services, State Street provides securities lending services to SCERS, and through State Street Global Advisors and State Street Global Markets, administers a portfolio overlay program and a brokerage commission recapture program, respectively.
 The portfolio overlay program assures that SCERS' portfolio exposures are consistent with the strategic asset allocation targets through cost-effective rebalancing, using investment proxies to close gaps relative to target allocation levels and to eliminate 'cash drag'.
-For the fiscal year ended June 30, 2022, SCERS earned a net income of approximately \$1.5 million from securities lending and received commission recapture income of approximately \$22,800.
+For the fiscal year ended June 30, 2023, SCERS earned a net income of approximately \$1.3 million from securities lending and received commission recapture income of approximately \$18,100.